 where πE indicates the mortality rate in the beta-blocker condition as drawn from the meta-analytic effect distribution (πC indicates the mortality rate in the control condition).
 We estimated those parameters using the meta-analytic procedure described in the previous paragraph, resulting in the estimates depicted in Table 3.
 The likelihood was computed under both the manipulated effect estimates (i.e., Lmanipulated) and the genuine data (i.e., Lgenuine).
 Table 4 indicates which cell sizes the various nXX refer to within the (simulated) data.
 After computing the likelihoods, we compared them to determine whether the simulated data were more likely to arise from the genuine trials (Lgenuine>Lmanipulated) or from the manipulated trials (Lmanipulated>Lgenuine).
 Note that comparing the likelihoods is a minor deviation from the preregistration, where we initially planned on using p-value comparisons (osf.io/vnmzc).

-Mortality estimates per condition, per trial stratum.
+Table 3: Mortality estimates per condition, per trial stratum.
 We used these parameters to estimate the number of manipulated data points with the inversion method.